bwunder/anonym/README.md

 # Anonym
-###
+### SQL Server for Linux Container Automaton, CLI and Developer's Query Store

-    Create, configure and restore data into a collection of running SQL Servers... each isolated in a Docker Container...
+    Create, configure and restore data into a collection of running SQL Servers... each in own Docker Container...
-            with Docker, Web and SQL Server enshrouded under TLS... everything self contained on a single Linux compute instance... done in a flash...
-                        for zero cash!*
+            with Docker API, SQLPad HTTPS and SQL Server TDS enshrouded under TLS... everything self contained on a single Linux compute instance... done in a flash for zero cash!*

-    Nothing else is different, you still get to lead your ultra cool SQL Server architect, developer or tester life, but there will be much less killing time while you wait and much more flexibility in when and where you can with work and still have all the resources you need.
+    Relatively speaking, nothing is changed, same collection of SQL Servers, same Developers & Testers.
+    Yet no person is so tightly bound to any physical "DEV Shop" location.
+Instantly, the person is able to work where they are when the work is needed, regardless of access to a remote physical location, and yet have all the data resources needed to prepare changes to a mimicked live environment.

-    *(Must be read extremely fast) A collection of SQL Servers could be one server or one or more networks, clouds, clusters, farms, federations, or availability groups of SQL Servers. "zero cash" offer assumes existing hardware is repurposed as the compute instance, if hardware is planned, and that the use will be appropriate to the freely distributed SQL Server Developer Image on Docker Hub.
+<sub>*(Must be read extremely fast) A "collection of SQL Servers" could be one server or one or more
+networks, clouds, clusters, farms, federations, or availability groups of SQL Servers. "zero cash" assumes existing hardware is repurposed as the compute instance, if hardware is planned, and that all use will be appropriate to the freely distributed SQL Server Image on Docker Hub running with the Developer PID.
+And I am definitley Not responsible for any costs you may incur, incidental to anything in this post or not, ever, for anything or any reason at any time, past, present or future, under any circumstances.
+Even if I hit the Lotto. (and I never buy the tickets)</sub>

 ![Image](./docs/catalog.png)